 Now seven years from purchase, my Kestrel 58 Osprey backpack is still going strong without an ounce of dental floss in sight.
 We’ve hiked in the Himalayas (snow photo, top), completed Scotland’s Cape Wrath Trail and hauled ridiculous amounts of Christmas presents round the country.
 The super sturdy rip-stop material is magic.
 The zips are stronger than Iron Man.
 The straps have more padding than an NHS ward.

 Osprey Backpacks to the Rescue

-So when Osprey said they’d come on board for my 2,500-mile hike, I was grinning like a hiker who’d found an empty bothy.
-I chose the Kyte 66, the female version of the Kestrel, for its weight, pockets and comfort and we’ve been joined at the hip for the past five months, with six more to go.
-Due to having dodgy knees which groaned after 650 miles, my backpack now sits on a buggy.
+So when Osprey said they’d come on board for my 3,500-mile hike, I was grinning like a hiker who’d found an empty bothy.
+I chose the Kyte 66, the female version of the Kestrel, for its weight, pockets and comfort and we’ve been joined at the hip ever since.
+Due to having dodgy knees (that’s the medical term, obviously) which groaned after 650 miles, my backpack now sits on a buggy.
 This means my Kyte 66 has been scraped on the floor, thrown over fences, soaked in bog, and it still seems indestructible.

 A Hiking Buddy

 I’ll say just one thing; if you’re looking for a new bestie to go hiking with for a good few years, head to Cotswold Outdoor, get measured up and try on some different backpacks.
 Don’t just take my word for it, try ‘em out and see what you think.
 Once you compare Osprey with other brands, you’ll probably become a convert, too.

 Oh, and just so you know, Osprey make the Kyte in 36, 46 and 66 litres and the Kestrel in 28, 38, 48, 58 and 68 litres.